Melita F.C.: 2013 – 2018: Return to 1st Division

-2018 – 2020: Life in the 2nd Division
+2018 – 2020: Limited success in the 2nd Division

-Melita F.C. will be competing in the third tier of Maltese football for the first time in 10 years following the club's most successful period.
+Melita F.C. competed in the third tier of Maltese football for the first time in 10 years following the club's most successful period.
 Led by newly appointed coach Edmond Lufi, the club will be looking to bounce back up to the 1st division at the first attempt with a mix of experience and youth, the majority of which are homegrown products.

-Following a disappointing mid-table finish during head coach Edmond Lufi's first season in charge, an inconsistent start to the 2019-20 season ultimately led to the termination of Edmond Lufi's contract at the club, with Youth team coach Saviour Debono Grech stepped up as interim coach, assisted by former player Emilio Cornago San Pedro, until the end of the season.
-Unfortunately due to the Covid-19 pandemic, the season was cut short and considered null and void, with Melita in 6th position after 19 games.
+Following a disappointing mid-table finish during head coach Edmond Lufi's first season in charge, an inconsistent start to the 2019–20 season ultimately led to the termination of Edmond Lufi's contract at the club, with Youth team coach Saviour Debono Grech stepped up as interim coach, assisted by former player Emilio Cornago San Pedro, until the end of the season.
+Unfortunately due to the COVID-19 pandemic, the season was cut short and considered null and void, with Melita in 6th position after 19 games.